Dies-Irae-mu/game/Scripts/README_AUTO_UPDATE.md

 Sets up a cron job to automatically update and restart the Evennia server when changes are detected in the specified git branch.

+### `setup_permissions.sh`

+Sets appropriate permissions for all files in the Scripts directory, creates necessary log files, and sets up the backups directory.

+### `test_discord_webhook.sh`

+Tests the Discord webhook functionality by sending a test message with system information.

 ## Prerequisites

 - Linux server with bash shell